Taking orders for a living…. That is, food and beverage orders!

-I recently realized that orders for a glass of Cabernet Sauvignon has been shadowed by the ever so famous Merlot, not to mention the highly popular Pinot Noir (Thanks to Hollywood ) and the “Land from Down Under” has dominated with Shiraz.
+I recently realized that orders for a glass of Cabernet Sauvignon have been shadowed by the ever so famous Merlot, not to mention the highly popular Pinot Noir (thanks to Hollywood) and lately the “Land from Down Under” has dominated with Shiraz.

-Years in the industry has allowed me to taste many wonderful Cabs, especially if the bottle has had time to age peace-fully in a good cool cellar.
+Having years of experience in the industry has allowed me to taste many wonderful Cabs, especially if the bottle has had time to age peacefully in a good cool cellar.

 And many collectors have trusted me to complement their “Jewels” with dishes that would allow their wine to show the best on the palette.

-New York strip steaks (off the grill) (cooked medium) with Gorgonzola &Walnut “butter.”
+New York strip steaks (off the grill, cooked medium) with Gorgonzola and Walnut “butter.”

 1/4 cup extra virgin olive oil